cthye/ReSTIR-on-La-Jolla/proj2_readme.txt

 reference: https://graphics.pixar.com/library/ProductionVolumeRendering/paper.pdf

 ## Task4
-1. When the light source is small...(I guess the left one is more suitable since its light source is smaller?)
+1. When the light source is small.
+The right one is more suitable since its light source is smaller.
-2. ......????
+Also, the "air" is vacumn for the right one, which means the ray has lower chance to scatter and hit the light.(?)
+2. They are alike.
+For dense volume and diffuse surface, ray will scatter/reflect randomly.
-3. More physically based...but still too complex and time-consuming even with nowadays hardwares
+3. More physically based...but still too complex and time-consuming even with nowadays hardwares.

+## Task5
+1. If the ior is higher, the inner sphere will be brighter since more light is refracted inside and vice versa.
+2. If just making the color of the glass blue without any medium inside, the result will look too average (flat) and not so realistic without the scattering behaviour inside the volume (????)